INTRODUCTION

 ATTRACTIONS

-The city is a gateway to many renowned tourist attractions, such as: the scenic Great Ocean Road, the Shipwreck Coast, and the Bellarine Peninsula.
-Geelong is also home to the second oldest Australian Rules football club in the world--the Geelong Football Club(known by locals as The Cats).
-A great place to stop and shop if you're on your way to the Great Ocean Road is The Waterfront.
+The city is a gateway to many renowned tourist attractions, namely the scenic Great Ocean Road, the Shipwreck Coast and the Bellarine Peninsula.
+Geelong is also home to the second oldest Australian Rules football club in the world, the Geelong Football Club, known by locals as The Cats.

 Art Gallery

-Since 1896 the Gallery has amassed a comprehensive collection of 19th and 20th century Australian and European paintings.
-Interspersed throughout the 9 galleries are exhibitions of decorative arts, including: 18th and 19th century English porcelain, British art pottery, colonial Australian silver, contemporary Australian paintings, sculpture, and ceramics.
+Since 1896, the Gallery has amassed a comprehensive collection of 19th and 20th century Australian and European paintings.
+Interspersed throughout the nine galleries are exhibitions of decorative arts, including 18th and 19th century English porcelain, British art pottery, and colonial Australian silver, as well as contemporary Australian paintings, sculpture and ceramics.

 National Wool Museum